secure-rm/core/README.md

 - [ ] Support of 64bit files

 ## Developing

+Contributions are welcome.
+Fork this repository and issue a pull request with your changes.

+Please add new tests for new functionality, adapt the existing ones if needed, and make sure that `npm test` succeeds.

 ### Prerequisites
 You need to have [Git](https://git-scm.com/downloads) and [npm](https://www.npmjs.com/get-npm) installed on your system.